DFM-VLA: Iterative Action Refinement for Robot Manipulation via Discrete Flow Matching: Introduction

-Our contributions are summarized as follows: \begin{itemize} \item We identify the \emph{irreversible commitment} problem in existing autoregressive and discrete diffusion VLA decoding, which limits token correction in robot manipulation. \item We propose \method, a discrete flow matching VLA framework that performs iterative full-sequence action refinement via token-level velocity. \item We propose two strategies for velocity field construction, namely an auxiliary velocity head formulation and an action-embedding-guided formulation, and we systematically analyze these design variants. \item We demonstrate strong empirical performance on CALVIN, LIBERO, and real-world tasks, with consistent gains in both action quality and inference efficiency. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We propose \method, a discrete flow matching VLA framework that iteratively refines full action sequences through token-level velocity prediction, and systematically compare two strategies for constructing the velocity field. \item We introduce a metric-aligned action tokenizer together with a two-stage decoding strategy to further improve action prediction accuracy. \item We demonstrate strong empirical performance on CALVIN, LIBERO, LIBERO-plus and real-world manipulation tasks, achieving consistent improvements. \end{itemize}